Scroll to navigation

 Write out the DER encoded certificate request or response to file.

-If the -host option is present then the OCSP request is sent to the host hostname on port port.
-The -path option specifies the HTTP pathname to use or "/" by default.
+If the host option is present then the OCSP request is sent to the host hostname on port port. path specifies the HTTP path name to use or "/" by default.
 This is equivalent to specifying -url with scheme http:// and the given hostname, port, and pathname.

 Adds the header name with the specified value to the OCSP request that is sent to the responder.
 This may be repeated.